View on GitHub

 Observability

-Real-World Example: WAF Security Logs
+Example: WAF Security Logs

-Web Application Firewall (WAF) logs demonstrate the complementary nature of metrics and logs.
+WAF logs demonstrate the complementary nature of metrics and logs.

-Metrics for Aggregates:
+Metrics for aggregates:

 rate(modsec_requests_blocked_total[5m])